-EMD research inside RFPnetworks therefore tends to receive a relatively large proportion of our daily traffic.
-And currently, there seems to be a lot of interest in Hard Currency EMD.
-Which is interesting given there is a lot of information to digest from the YTD Sep 2022 numbers.
+EMD research inside RFPnetworks receives a relatively large proportion of our daily traffic.
+Currently, there is a lot of new EMD information to digest.

 EMD searches on RFPnetworks are amongst the top 5 asset classes by funded AuM.
 With so many managers globally, finding the best EMD managers requires a huge amount of data, which is one of our specialties.
 But equally challenging is deciding in which segment of the EMD market to invest.